 The business meeting consisted of opening remarks by Robert von Zumbusch, president of the Kingston Historical Society, and a review of KHS events since the previous annual meeting by Charlie Dieterich, society secretary.

-Robert McAuley for a one-year term.
+The society then reelected Sharon O’Donnell Hansen, Charles Dieterich, and Robert Brown for three years and Robert McAuley for a one-year term.
 President Robert von Zumbusch closed the meeting and introduced our speaker.

 New Jersey has always been a diverse and complicated place, with many people of differing ideas and beliefs.
 In the increasingly tense years before the outbreak of the rebelion in 1775, New Jersey was alive with activity.
 Will Krakower, author and interpreter at the Princeton Battlefield, discussed some of people, places, and events which drew the Jerseys ever closer to a war which would pit neighbor against neighbor.